lewiswharf/mailchimp/readme.md

 ##Change Log

++ 1.11 - Fixed bug to allow email address only form
 + 1.1  - Updated for Symphony 2.2 and increased flexibility to handle infinite merge fields.
-+ 1.0 - initial build
++ 1.0  - Initial build